liamproche/foster-journey-front-end/README.md

 VERSION 2 GOALS:

-FRIDAY
--Fix date format for placement start date and end date

-SATURDAY
--Image upload for foster parent model
--Delete console.logs
--Home page statistics

 SUNDAY
--Styling
+#-Styling for landing page, registration page, login form, app component

 MONDAY
--Complete project --> Move on to portfolio updates
+-Fix date format for placement start date and end date -Style placement & details components
+-Image upload for foster parent model

-THINGS I'M REALLY LOST ON
+TUESDAY (THINGS I'M REALLY LOST ON)
 -Password editing
 -User placement filter currently happens in the front-end.
 This should be changed to the backend so the API only fetches placements for specific user
 -Same for foster parent and foster sibling models

+WEDNESDAY
+-Home page statistics
+-Delete console.logs

+THURSDAY
+-Re-deployment to Heroku
+-Complete project --> Move on to portfolio updates

 COMPLETED TODO